EOSIO/eosio-explorer/docs/pages/action-list-page.md

 # Action List Page

-The action list page contains a full list of all actions that have been performed on the currently connected blockchain.
+The action list page contains a list of actions that have been performed on the currently connected blockchain, up to a maximum of the latest **100** actions.
 You also have the ability to filter actions by the name of the smart contract which contains the action.
 It is also possible to inspect a single action from this page.

+Optionally, you can change the number of actions to show on this list to 10, 20 or 50 actions at the bottom of this page.

 ## Action List